KDE/documentation-develop-kde-org/HIG/source/components/navigation/pushbutton.rst

 -  Buttons are not dynamic: their icon and label should not change depending on the context (except special split buttons).
--  Do not initiate an action on right-click or double-click.
+-  Don't initiate an action on right-click or double-click.
 -  Provide feedback when user is not aware to results or when results are not available instantaneous.
 Display a busy pointer or present a progress bar to users (see :doc:`progress indicator <../assistance/progress>`).
 -  Denote the relationship between buttons with other controls by placing them logically together.
--  Do not use the delayed (menu) button pattern.
+-  Don't use the delayed (menu) button pattern.

 Appearance
 ~~~~~~~~~~

 -  Indicate a command that needs additional information (including
    confirmation) by adding an ellipsis at the end of the button label.
--  Buttons have an elevated appearance; do not make buttons flat (except
+-  Buttons have an elevated appearance; don't make buttons flat (except
    in :doc:`toolbars <toolbar>`).
--  Do not use icons for confirmation buttons like OK, Apply, or Cancel.
+-  Don't use icons for confirmation buttons like OK, Apply, or Cancel.
 -  Passive actions like those in the "System Settings => Application
-   Appearance => Fonts" do not have icons (does not apply to toolbar
+   Appearance => Fonts" don't have icons (does not apply to toolbar
    buttons that always have an icon).
 -  If icons are applied (or not), this style should be used consistently
    for a group of buttons.